At the outset of the Civil War, Capt. Charles Russell Lowell thought a benefit of being an officer was that he didn’t

-The war was going badly for the Union in 1863, and in March Congress enacted a national draft.
+The war didn’t go well for the Union in 1863, and in March Congress enacted a national draft.
 It allowed a draftee to hire a substitute or buy an exemption for $300.
-In other words, only poor men were drafted, and in Boston that meant the Irish.
+In other words, the army only drafted poor men, and in Boston that meant the Irish.

-To the Irish, the draft was more pious hypocrisy from the Yankee abolitionists.
-They were already worked to death at slave wages, and now they were forced to risk their lives to free enslaved Africans.
+To the Irish, the draft represented more pious hypocrisy from the Yankee abolitionists.
+Already they had to work to death for slave wages, and now they had to risk their lives to free enslaved Africans.

-Boston’s aristocratic Brahmin officers, long distrustful of Roman Catholics, viewed the Irish as rough, undisciplined, devious and disorderly.
+But Boston’s aristocratic Brahmin officers viewed the Irish as rough, undisciplined, devious and disorderly.
 And Charles Russell Lowell had a horror of disorder.

 Melee or Mutiny?

 Charles Russell Lowell was taking a break from the battlefield in the spring of 1863 to recruit a new cavalry regiment.
-He had seen action at the horrific battle of Antietam, and his younger brother James Jackson Lowell had died at the Battle of Ball’s Bluff.
+He had seen action at the horrific battle of Antietam, and his younger brother James Jackson Lowell died at the Battle of Ball’s Bluff.

 Lowell arrived at his recruiting office at 2 City Hall Ave., near the Old State House, at 8:30 a.m. on April 9, 1863.
-A melee had broken out in the basement.
-Or was it mutiny?
+A melee had broken out in the basement, which served as a barracks.

 Sgt.
 Anson Burlingham tried to arrest a recruit for drunkenness.
 Another recruit named William Lynch shouted, “You shan’t do that to any man in this place.”
 Then an 18-year-old shouted, “Kill the son of a bitch of a sergeant!”

 Burlingham escaped and ran upstairs to tell his lieutenant and the recruiting officer.
 Lt.
-Archibald McKendry ran back downstairs and ordered him to put Lynch in iron handcuffs.
-McKendry had begun to control the situation when the police arrived, summoned by the recruiting officer.
+Archibald McKendry ran back downstairs, and he began to control the situation.
+Then the police arrived, summoned by the recruiting officer.

 The men rushed the police with swords and curses.
 The police fled upstairs.

-It was then that Charles Russell Lowell arrived on the scene.
-He went downstairs with the police, ordered the men to halt and Lynch to step forward to be handcuffed.
-With ‘fearful oaths,’ the men swore he should not be handcuffed.
+Then Charles Russell Lowell arrived on the scene.
+He led the police downstairs and ordered the men to halt.
+Then he ordered Lynch to step forward and the police to handcuff him.
+With fearful oaths, the men swore he should not be handcuffed.

 Lowell asked for a weapon.
 He was handed a Colt revolver.